 Misleading Marketing and Ambiguous Terms

-Unregulated firms frequently rely on flashy marketing that downplays risks and skips over important details.
+Unregulated firms frequently rely on aggressive marketing that downplays risks and glosses over important details.
 This can lead to unclear terms regarding payouts, account policies, or evaluation criteria.
-Fee structures can also be tricky, with hidden charges that aren’t disclosed upfront, making it harder for traders to fully understand what they’re signing up for.
+Fee structures can also be tricky, with hidden charges or ambiguous enforcement language that makes it harder for traders to fully understand what they’re signing up for.

 Given these risks, it’s crucial for traders to do their homework.
 Carefully review all documentation, ask questions, and make sure you fully understand the terms and conditions before getting involved with any prop firm.